ProgrammerPlus1998/NacosX/README.md

 **NacosX** is a decorator-based Python library designed to make service registration and discovery with Nacos effortless.
 It automates the entire lifecycle — registration, heartbeat maintenance, re-registration on failure, and graceful shutdown — with just one decorator.

+Built on top of [nacos-sdk-python](https://github.com/nacos-group/nacos-sdk-python), NacosX provides a higher-level, decorator-based abstraction for seamless integration.

 ---

 ## 🌟 Key Features